ANNUAL ALLIANCE REPORT

-The implementation team met during the evaluation period to discuss the objectives and progress toward the goals set forth within the signed Alliance document.
-Discussions occurred by face-to-face meeting and e-mail communications.
-The implementation team also addressed attendees of the monthly general membership meetings that were held at various locations in Baton Rouge.
+The implementation team holds meetings to discuss the objectives and progress toward the goals set forth within the signed Alliance document.
+The discussions occur by face-to-face meetings and e-mail communications.
+The implementation team also addresses attendees of the monthly general membership meetings that are held at various locations in Baton Rouge.

 Activities, Events and Products

 Training and Education

 - The Chapter Board members participate in the annual Louisiana Governor’s Safety and Health Conference to promote membership, safety education, and safety certification.

 - The Chapter Board members also participate in several other safety-training workshops and serve in various capacities within the safety communities at the local, state, and national levels, including various industries.